Introduction

 and beta

-- In the lambda function representing the right-hand side of the Lorenz system (lines 25-32), we first define auxiliary aliases
+- In the lambda function, which represents the right-hand side of the Lorenz system, auxiliary aliases

 x